mosi-arch/archive-sol/Simulations/ZK-Signature/readme.md

 # Zero-Knowledge Proof of Signature

-in this example can't run twice `claim` function without any signature by wallet.
+in this example can't run twice `claim` function, without any signature by wallet.

 > 16 aug- 2022